mustafa104/Rift-Original-Pastebin/README.md

 # Rift-Original-Pastebin

-# This is the original file that was archived by The WayBack Machine it was terminated 10 days before making this repoistory
+# This is the original file that was archived by The WayBack Machine it was terminated 10 days before making this repository

 Rift Weapon IDs / AGIDs
 Managed/Worked on by Mineluke!